 Wearing your seatbelt, as the truck driver and passenger did, could mean the difference between surviving and dying in a car accident.
 Wearing your seatbelt is always a good idea, and it is required under Louisiana law.

 If you have been injured in a car accident, you may be entitled to compensation for your injuries.
 Contact the car accident attorneys at Simien & Simien so we can review your claim.
-Our experienced attorneys fight for justice for injured people just like you.
+Our experienced personal injury attorneys fight for justice for injured people just like you.